tmigone/versionist/README.md

 ## Example usage

 ### GitHub Service account
 First you'll need to create a GitHub service account and grant it `Collaborator` access to the target repository.
 This can be any GitHub account though we recommend to use a dedicated one just for this task.
-You'll need to take note of the account's email address, username and create a GitHub [Personal Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).
+You'll need to take note of the account's email address, username and create a GitHub [Personal Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) with `repo` access.

 ### Configuring the workflow
 Next, configure your workflow.
 Here is an example: